 - Outpatient mental health and substance use services

-- Outpatient clinic primary care screening and monitoring of key health indicators and health risk**
+- Primary care screening and monitoring of key health indicators/health risk

 - Targeted case management

 - Intensive, community-based mental health care for members of the armed forces and veterans